Rio Tinto (corporation): Iron ore: Rio Tinto Iron Ore

 The Australian operations of Rio Tinto Iron Ore (RTIO) comprises an integrated iron ore operations in the Pilbara, Western Australia.
 The Pilbara iron ore operations include 16 iron ore mines, four independent port terminals, a 1,700-kilometre rail network and related infrastructure.
-The corporation also has had a majority stake in Iron Ore Company of Canada since its 2000 hostile takeover of North Ltd.
+The corporation also has had a majority stake in Iron Ore Company of Canada since its 2000 hostile takeover of North Limited.

 Copper and by-products: Rio Tinto Copper

-Copper was one of Rio Tinto's main products from its earliest days operating at the Rio Tinto complex of mines in Spain.
+Copper was one of Rio Tinto's main products from its earliest days operating at the Río Tinto complex of mines in Spain.
 Since that time, the company has divested itself from its original Spanish mines, and grown its copper-mining capacity through acquisitions of major copper resources around the world.
 The copper group's main active mining interests are Oyu Tolgoi mine in Mongolia, Kennecott Utah Copper in the United States, and Minera Escondida in Chile.
 Most of these mines are joint ventures with other major mining companies, with Rio Tinto's ownership ranging from 30% to 80%; only Kennecott is wholly owned.
 Operations typically include mining of ore through to production of 99.99% purified copper, including extraction of economically valuable by-products.
 Together, Rio Tinto's share of copper production at its mines totalled nearly 700,000 tonnes, making the company the fourth-largest copper producer in the world.

 Rio Tinto Copper continues to seek new opportunities for expansion, with major exploration activities at the Resolution Copper project in the United States, Winu in Australia, and Oyu Tolgoi underground mine in Mongolia.
 In addition, the company is seeking to become a major producer of nickel, with exploration projects currently underway in the United States and Indonesia.

 Although not the primary focus of Rio Tinto Copper's operations, several economically valuable by-products are produced during the refining of copper ore into purified copper.
 Gold, silver, molybdenum and sulphuric acid are all removed from copper ore during processing.
 Due to the scale of Rio Tinto's copper mining and processing facilities, the company is also a leading producer of these materials, which drive substantial revenues to the company.

 Sales of copper generated 8% of the company's 2008 revenues, and copper and by-product operations accounted for 16% of underlying earnings.

 Rio Tinto exclusively provided the metal to produce the 4,700 gold, silver and bronze medals at the London 2012 Olympic and Paralympic Games.
 This was the second time Rio Tinto had done so for Olympic medals, having previously provided the metals for the Salt Lake City 2002 Winter Olympics.
 Together, Rio Tinto's share of copper production at its mines totalled nearly 700,000 tonnes, making the company the fourth-largest copper producer in the world.

-Rio Tinto also owns the naming rights to Rio Tinto Stadium located in nearby Sandy, Utah, and the home of the Major League Soccer team, Real Salt Lake.
+Rio Tinto was the naming rights sponsor of Utah Soccer Stadium until 2022.